Nickeil Alexander-Walker: Utah Jazz (2022–2023)

 On February 8, 2022, the Portland Trail Blazers acquired Alexander-Walker, Josh Hart, Tomáš Satoranský, Didi Louzada, a protected 2022 first-round draft pick, the better of New Orleans' and Portland's 2026 second-round draft picks and New Orleans' 2027 second-round draft pick from the New Orleans Pelicans in exchange for CJ McCollum, Larry Nance Jr. and Tony Snell.
 A day later, Alexander-Walker was traded again, this time to the Utah Jazz in a three-team trade.

-Minnesota Timberwolves (2023–present)
+Minnesota Timberwolves (2023–2025)

-On February 9, 2023, Alexander-Walker and Mike Conley Jr. were traded to the Minnesota Timberwolves in a three-team trade with the Los Angeles Lakers.
+On February 9, 2023, Alexander-Walker, Mike Conley Jr. and three second-round picks were traded to the Minnesota Timberwolves in a three-team trade with the Los Angeles Lakers, which sent Damian Jones, Russell Westbrook and Juan Toscano-Anderson to Utah and Malik Beasley, Jarred Vanderbilt, and D'Angelo Russell to Los Angeles.
+Alexander-Walker was re-signed by the Timberwolves on July 10, 2023.

+Alexander-Walker played in all 82 games for the Timberwolves during the 2024–25 NBA season, posting averages of 9.4 points, 3.2 rebounds, and 2.7 assists.
+On May 26, 2025, Alexander-Walker scored a playoff career-high 23 points in a 128–126 loss against the Oklahoma City Thunder in Game 4 of the 2025 Western Conference finals.
+The Timberwolves went on to lose the series in 5 games.

+Atlanta Hawks (2025–present)

+On July 6, 2025, Alexander-Walker signed a four-year, $62 million contract in a sign-and-trade with the Atlanta Hawks in exchange for a 2027 second-round pick and cash considerations.

 National team career

 Alexander-Walker competed for Canada at the 2016 FIBA Americas Under-18 Championship, leading the team to the silver medal.
 He led all scorers in the tournament with 17.4 points per game.
-He also competed for Canada with the senior national team in the Olympic qualifiers in 2021.
+He also competed for the Canadian senior national team in the 2020 FIBA Men's Olympic Qualifying Tournament.

 On May 24, 2022, Alexander-Walker agreed to a three-year commitment to play with the Canadian senior men's national team.
+He was named to Canada's roster for the 2024 Summer Olympics in Paris.